About the stunning Peak District

 Alton Towers

-A truly beautiful heritage railway deep in the heart of the Staffordshire Moorlands.
-Enjoy a 10.5 mile return Steam train ride between Cheddleton and Froghall incorporating the Splendour of Consall Forge and the Churnet Valley.
-There are special events at Christmas and on other occasions.
+A beautiful heritage railway in the heart of the Staffordshire Moorlands, offering a 10.5-mile return steam train ride between Cheddleton and Froghall, featuring the splendour of Consall Forge and the Churnet Valley.
+Special events are held at Christmas and other times.
+Trains run every Saturday and Sunday from March to October, with additional steam trains on Wednesdays in June, July, August, and October, during half-term, and daily throughout August.
+Please phone to confirm before travelling.

 Peak Wildlife Park

 Both indoors and outdoors at the zoological park of The Moorlands.
-Birds, mammals, reptiles, aquarium, children’s pets and farm.
+Birds, mammals, reptiles, aquariums, children’s pets and farms.
 Talks, displays, picnicking, play areas, shop, and excellent disabled access.
 New – visit the Penguins!

 Manifold Valley Visitor Centre